mgoellnitz/trackdown/README.md

 ## Auto Commit all Issue Collection Changes

 Automatically commits the new change to the trackdown branch.
-If you didn't change the default location where your normal source code repository contains the trackdown branch will want to leave the unchanged to true.
+If you didn't change the default location where your source code repository contains the a trackdown branch, you will want to leave the unchanged with the default value `true`.

-In other scenarios you may switch it to false.
+In other scenarios you may switch it to `false`.

 ## Auto Push all Issue Collection Commits

 Automatically pushes after each commit to the upstream repository.
-If you didn't changethe default locations where your normal source code repository is the upstream repository of your issue collection you will want to leave the unchanged to *true*.
+If you didn't change the default locations where your source code repository is the upstream repository of your issue collection you will want to leave the unchanged with the default value `true`.

 In other scenarios you may switch it to false.
-E.g. if the issue collection is part of your project wiki then automatically pushing might lead to remote operations which is not desirable.
+E.g. if the issue collection is part of your project wiki then automatic pushing might lead to remote operations, which is not desirable.

 ## Online commit summary prefix

 With some GIT backends it is possible to obtain summary with changes and commit message online for every commit.
-Tu use this facility place a prefix in the config file where hash of a commit can be appended to for a valid link for that commit.
+To use this facility place a prefix in the config file where hash of a commit can be appended to for a valid link for that commit.